 Getting onto American TV for some of my stunts has been amazing.

 Being head-hunted to create videos for a weekly online talk show brought me into the professional world of publishing online.

 Creating a YouTube event in Ireland where we bring loads of Irish creators under the same roof to entertain their fans has been a hugely rewarding achievement for me and this year has grown into its own brand called Vlogger Conf.

 Being provocative and shocking people definitely helped me get a start.
-Particularly with the commentary niche, I would fool people into thinking I have created a toxic hate video on their favorite creators and when they would click into the video to give me hate they were pleasantly surprised if they actually listened to what I have been saying in the video.
+Particularly with the commentary niche, I would fool people into thinking that I have created a toxic hate video on their favorite creators, and when they would click into the video to give me hate they were pleasantly surprised if they actually listened to what I have been saying in the video.

 Playing with very polarizing opinions allowed me to see my most success.
 And creating videos that are somewhat ridiculous in nature gave online publishers a reason to write blog posts on my videos.
 Creating content around relevant topics and having my own ridiculous twist on it have made my videos so much more shareable.

 Redmon is one hell of a guy, he really wishes to help people, he wishes the success of everyone around him and he would go out of his way to make sure you succeed.
 Redmon has always supported me in every step of building my Youtube channel.
 So if you’re serious about content creation, you should definitely take a look at everything creator mindset has to offer.
 You will get all the help you need and beyond.

 I recommend Creator Mindset because it makes you think bigger and keeps you accountable every week.
 You don’t want to be sheep who just follows everyone but a wolf who hunts and doesn’t give up and be something more.

 One session with Creator Mindset was enough for me to take my content creation game seriously.
 The tips and how-to’s laid out on their module is so valuable that I go back to it every single time I upload a YouTube video.